melagiri/emojiConverter/README.md

 # Emoji Converter

-A VS Code extension that converts between various emoji formats including Unicode escape sequences, HTML entities, and Markdown shortcodes.
+A VS Code extension that provides full bidirectional conversion between various emoji formats including Unicode escape sequences, HTML entities, and Markdown shortcodes.
 This makes it easier for code formatters to process files containing emoji characters and ensures compatibility across different platforms and languages.

 ## Features

+### New in v2.0.0: Full Bidirectional Conversion

+This extension now supports direct conversion between any format and any other format.
+You can convert directly from Unicode to HTML, from Markdown to Unicode, or any other combination without intermediate steps.

 This extension provides commands to convert characters between multiple formats: